MISSION AGENCIES: For Better or Worse

 4. Practical needs [4]

-These criteria will help us to embrace wise collaboration without compromise.
-Also, they will help us to be more fruitful in missions.
+These criteria will help us to embrace collaboration without compromise, which will ultimately help us to be more fruitful in missions.
 When a team is united in their theology, vision, relationships, and resources, they can focus on the mission without distraction.

 Conclusion